-David Lynch once said: “Films are 50 per cent visual and 50 per cent sound.
+As David Lynch once said, “films are 50 per cent visual and 50 per cent sound.
 Sometimes sound even overplays the visual.”
 He’s got a point: imagine Jaws without the dramatic ‘dun-dun’, a Woody Allen movie without jazz, 2001: A Space Odyssey without the visceral sound effects, or even – gulp! – Jurassic Park without its memorable theme.

-If you're not covered in popcorn in the cinema, then equally important is your own speaker system - and, while there’s value in practical, space-saving soundbars and soundbases, nothing beats a surround-sound speaker system for the ultimate home cinema experience.
+If you're not covered in popcorn in the cinema, your own speaker system at home is equally important - and, while there’s value in practical, space-saving soundbars and soundbases, nothing beats a full-fat surround-sound speaker package for the ultimate home cinema experience.

-Whether you have a 5.1- or 7.2-channel system, or even a Dolby Atmos set-up with extra ceiling speakers, these film scenes will reveal how good it really is… and sound seriously impressive in the process.
+Whether you have a 5.1- or 7.2-channel system, or even a Dolby Atmos set-up with extra ceiling speakers, these film scenes will reveal how good it really is.
+Volume dial at the ready...

 House of Flying Daggers (2004)